Nick Wilton: Awards and nominations

 Wilton was nominated for the Perrier Award alongside his revue group, Writers Inc and won in 1982.
 He was in the "Carrott's Lib" team that won the BAFTA for Best Light Entertainment programme in 1983.
 On radio he was in the two Sony Award-winning comedy series Son of Cliché (best comedy 1984), with Chris Barrie and Nick Maloney, which was written by Red Dwarf creators Rob Grant and Doug Naylor, and In One Ear (best comedy 1985) with Clive Mantle, Helen Lederer and Steve Brown, produced by Jamie Rix.

 Personal life

-Wilton was formerly married to Julie Dawn Cole, with whom he has two children.
+Wilton was married to Julie Dawn Cole, with whom he has two children.
 He later married actress Lynette McMorrough.